DiffusionMRITool/dmritool/Documentation/Sphinx/tutorial_dwisimulation.rst

    :alt: odfTrue
    :scale: 50%

-We provides ``DWISimulator`` routine to generate DWI data from a customizable configuration file.
+We provides :doc:`DWISimulator <commands/DWISimulator>` routine to generate DWI data from a customizable configuration file.
 See example codes in ``Example/test.sh`` and example configuration files in ``Example`` folder.

 See :ref:`userguide <DWIConfigurationFile>`.